How To Get Rid Of Palmetto Bugs: Identification & Treatment

 +

-Sudden increases in palmetto bug activity often result from weather changes, nearby construction, or new moisture sources.
-Heavy rains can drive them indoors, while seasonal temperature shifts cause outdoor populations to seek shelter.
-Check for new leaks, drainage issues, or entry points that may have developed recently.
+Sudden jumps in palmetto bug activity often come from weather changes, nearby construction, or new moisture sources.
+Heavy rains can drive them indoors, and seasonal temp shifts cause outdoor populations to look for shelter.
+Check for new leaks, drainage problems, or entry points that may have opened up.

 How to find palmetto bug nest?